amorriscode/anthonymorris.dev/data/second-brain/marcus-aurelius.md

 ## Quotes

-- "Blame yourself or blame no one."
+> Blame yourself or blame no one.

 [[Stoicism]] [[People]] [[Quote]]